jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

 ??? note "About *express* and *uWebSocket.js*"

     This is not as uncommon as it seems to encounter a scenario like this.
-You can read more about *express* and *uWebSocket.js* configuration pitfalls [there](/writing), but to not make this tutorial too long, I'll sum it up in one sentance:
+You can read more about *express* and *uWebSocket.js* configuration pitfalls [there](/writing), but not to make this tutorial too long, I'll sum it up in one sentence:

     **Express** and **uWebSocket.js** are **incompatible**.
 It means that **ITRocks** **needs** two open ports.
-It's important because of the *"accesible in restrctive networks"* requirement.
+It's important because of the *"accessible in restrictive networks"* requirement.

 Now, it's time to roll up our sleeves and start typing on our beautiful keyboard :wink: